Junior LEARN to ROW 2020 course

-We are pleased to announce the dates of our Summer 2020, KRC Junior 'Learn To Row' courses which are subject to social distancing recommendations by the government:
+We are pleased to announce our October Half Term KRC Junior 'Learn To Row' courses

-These are stand-alone one week school holiday courses running Monday to Friday from 10.00 am to 16.00 pm each day and covering all the basics of rowing including:
+These are stand-alone one-week school holiday courses running Monday to Friday and covering all the basics of rowing including:

 Introduction to the rowing stroke on the indoor rowing machine or "ergo"